-Mr. Pang Tak Chung MH, aged 73, has been an executive director of the Company since 1996, currently is the chairman of the Company and the Group and the chairman of the nomination committee of the Company.
+Mr. Pang Tak Chung мн, aged 74, has been an executive director of the Company since 1996, currently is the chairman of the Company and the Group, the chairman of the nomination committee and a member of the remuneration committee of the Company.
 Mr. Pang is the founder of Golik Metal Industrial Company Limited ("Golik Metal") in 1977, a director and the sole shareholder of the Company's major shareholder Golik Investments Ltd. and personally also a substantial shareholder of the Company, he is responsible for overall strategic planning and business move of the Group.
 Mr. Pang currently is a honorary citizen in both Jiangmen and Heshan of Guangdong Province, he was awarded a Medal of Honor by the Hong Kong Government in 2019.
-Mr. Pang has over 46 years' experience in the trading and manufacturing industry in Hong Kong and the Mainland China, he also has extensive experience in international trading practices.
+Mr. Pang has over 47 years' experience in the trading and manufacturing industry in Hong Kong and the Mainland China, he also has extensive experience in international trading practices.
 Mr. Pang is the father of Ms. Pang Wan Ping and Mr. Pang Chi To, both are executive directors of the Company.

-Mr. Ho Wai Yu, Sammy, aged 66, has been an executive director of the Company since 1996, currently is the vice chairman and company secretary of the Company and the finance director of the Group, he is responsible for finance, accounting, information technology development, legal and corporate matters of the Group.
-Mr. Ho is a fellow member of the Association of Chartered Certified Accountants, an associate member of the Hong Kong Institute of Certified Public Accountants, a full member of the Hong Kong Computer Society, an ordinary member of the Hong Kong Securities and Investment Institute and a founder and permanent honorable president of the IT Accountants Association.
-He has over 41 years' experience in finance, accounting, computing, investment and project development.
+Mr. Ho Wai Yu, Sammy, aged 67, has been an executive director of the Company since 1996, currently is the vice chairman and company secretary of the Company and the finance director of the Group, he is responsible for finance, accounting, information technology development, legal and corporate matters of the Group.
+Mr. Ho is a fellow member of the Association of Chartered Certified Accountants, a full member of the Hong Kong Computer Society, an ordinary member of the Hong Kong Securities and Investment Institute and a founder and permanent honorable president of the IT Accountants Association.
+He has over 42 years' experience in finance, accounting, computing, investment and project development.

 Mr. Ho joined Golik Metal in 1994.

-Ms. Pang Wan Ping, aged 44, has been an executive director of the Company since 2013, currently is the chief executive officer of the Group.
+Ms. Pang Wan Ping, aged 45, has been an executive director of the Company since 2013, currently is the chief executive officer of the Group.
 Ms. Pang is also a director of the Company's major shareholder Golik Investments Ltd., she is responsible for overseeing core business units of the Group on their overall managements each respectively, coordinating various activities among the Group's operations, identifying new project and looking after its development.
 Ms. Pang holds a Bachelor of Architecture Degree, a Master Degree of Commerce majoring in Finance and a Master Degree of Legal Studies, all graduated from The University of New South Wales, Australia.
 She is a Registered Architect with the New South Wales Architects Registration Board in Australia, a member of the Australian Institute of Architects, a chartered member of the Royal Institute of British Architects and an associate member of the Hong Kong Institute of Architects.
-Ms. Pang joined the Company in 2009 and has over 19 years' experience in property development and construction industry.
+Ms. Pang currently is a member of the Chinese People's Political Consultative Conference Tianjin Municipal Committee.
+Ms. Pang joined the Company in 2009 and has over 20 years' experience in property development and construction industry.
 Prior to the Group, she worked at Goodman Group in Australia as a Registered Architect in the property development division.
 Ms. Pang is the daughter of Mr. Pang Tak Chung MH, the chairman of the Company and the Group, and the sister of Mr. Pang Chi To, an executive director of the Company.